 A Prospective Multicenter Observational Cohort Study to Define the Risk Factors, Mechanisms and Manifestations of Chronic Lung Allograft Dysfunction (CLAD) Phenotypes-CTOT 20

 The primary aim of this NIAID-sponsored noninterventional prospective observational study is to define the risk factors and biological mechanisms that lead to the development of the CLAD phenotypes, BOS and RCLAD, after lung transplantation in order to guide future approaches to prevent or treat CLAD.
-ELIGIBILITY: Adult: ≥ 18 years of age; listed for or within 1 month of having received a single or bilateral lung transplant; must be first lung transplant operation.
+ELIGIBILITY: Adult: ≥ 18 years of age; within 45 days of having received a single or bilateral lung transplant; must be first organ transplant operation.

 Recommended Research Readings